AT&T Senior Plans: Phones and Discounts for Seniors

 AT&T’s website is great for searching for a new phone or plan.
 You’ll find online information on various flip phones, smartphones, and different service plans.

 AT&T also offers several affordable prepaid phone plans for those who don’t spend a great deal of time on cellular usage.
 I’d recommend looking into their $25 per month prepaid phone plan with unlimited talk, text, and data, plus 10GB of hotspot data per month.
+But note that you’ll have to pay $300 upfront to get this plan for a year.

 AT&T Plans for Seniors